makrai/notes/doddapaneni2107-primer-multiling-lm.md

 ## Zero-Shot Evaluation

-* The primary promise of MLLMs remains crosslingual performance, especially 0sh
+* The primary promise of MLLMs remains cross-lingual performance, especially 0sh
 * results have a wide variance across tasks and languages (Keung+ 2020)
 * controlling for the design parameters discussed above and the training and test sets is required